 Clark, “Putin demonized for thwarting neocon plan for global domination,” Russia Today, November 8, 2014.

-Posted by Jonas E. Alexis on August 8, 2015, With 13832 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on August 8, 2015, With 13851 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.